austinw117/IndividualAssignment3/README.md

 2) Each player's objective is to align 4 of their colored tiles in row horizontally, vertically, or diagonally.
 3) After a player achieves a Connect 4 or there are no more available, either player will have the option to restart the game.

+You can stop the port the game is running on by typing "Ctrl + C" into the same terminal you started the game in.
+Have fun!

 #### Sources:
 Here are some sources I used to learn new material on CSS/HTML/Javascript to help me implement this assignment.